 Ports of Indiana issues RFQ for new operator of International Ag Shipping Terminal on Lake Michigan

-7-million-bushel multimodal facility to have first new operator in 44-years
+Multimodal facility with 7-million-bushels capacity to have first new operator in 44 years

-PORTAGE, Ind. – Ports of Indiana has issued a Request for Qualifications (RFQ) to identify potential operators of the International Ag Shipping Terminal at Ports of Indiana-Burns Harbor.
-The 7-million-bushel terminal has transload capabilities for ocean ships, lake vessels, river barges, unit trains and trucks.
-This is the first time the Lake Michigan terminal is available for a new operator in 44 years.
+PORTAGE, Ind. – Ports of Indiana has issued a Request for Qualifications (RFQ) to identify potential operators for its International Ag Shipping Terminal at Ports of Indiana-Burns Harbor.
+The terminal has transload capabilities for ocean ships, lake vessels, river barges, unit trains and trucks, and on-site storage of more than 7 million bushels.
+This is the first time the Lake Michigan terminal has been available for a new operator in 44 years.

-The facility has been operated by Cargill since 1979 but the company announced it is changing its business model in the region and will relinquish the facility to the port as of June 1.
-Ports of Indiana originally financed the construction of Cargill’s facility in 1979 and, through the years, the terminal has exported more than 500 million bushels of corn and soybeans to world markets.
+Cargill has operated the facility since opening in 1979, but the company recently announced it is changing its regional business model and will relinquish the facility to the port on June 1.
+Ports of Indiana financed the construction of Cargill’s facility in 1979, and through the years, the terminal has exported more than 500 million bushels of corn and soybeans to world markets.
 The terminal can handle ocean vessels transiting the Great Lakes, 1,000-foot lake vessels, year-round barge traffic via the inland river system and unit trains from nearly all Class I railroads.

 “It’s the end of an era and a new beginning for one of the largest international ag terminals on the Great Lakes,” said Ryan McCoy, port director for Ports of Indiana-Burns Harbor.
 “It’s bittersweet for me because I worked at that facility for 10 years and Cargill has been a great partner for the Ports of Indiana and the local community.
 However, this change also creates a unique opportunity to reimagine the facility and expand its capabilities going forward.”